WIStCart/workshops/creative-workflows-using-qgis-and-sql/exercise-1.md

 ## Download Data

 Start out by downloading the [WIGLOSR database](https://uwmadison.box.com/shared/static/3iy9yt003vr99dshvkq1hqy79puz2amg.zip){: target="_blank"}.
-Unzip it and you will find a FileGDB, a geopackage, and the database documentation.
-For this walk through I will use the geopackage and QGIS version 3.2.1, but you can just as easily use a FileGDB and ArcPro.
+Unzip it and you will find a geopackage and the database documentation.
+For this walk through I will use QGIS version 3.28.15, but you can just as easily use ArcPro.

 ## Add Data

-Let's start out by adding data from our geopackage (gpkg) to our map.
+Let's start out by opening QGIS and adding data from our geopackage (gpkg) to our map.

+In the *Browser* pane, right click *GeoPackage* and select *New Connection*.
+Select the geopackage you downloaded and click *Open*.

 We'll add the *townships*, *corner_obs*, and *witness_trees* datasets.

 ![image](../images/add-data-browser.png) ![image](../images/add-data-layers.png){: .ml-8 .v-align-top}
 {: style="width:fit-content" class="d-block mx-auto"}